 Students will be permitted to attend class and to utilize facilities only after they have cleared all their financial obligations to the University.
 In addition, student transcripts and diplomas will not be released until all debts have been paid.

 All students are advised that the University uses the services of collection agencies authorized under the Commonwealth's Master Service Agreement.
 Students with a prior semester balance who are not enrolled for the current semester and are referred to a collection agency are held liable for all associated collection costs, which may be substantial.

-Directed Studies, Departmental exams, Practicums, Internships, Applied Music Lessons, etc. are considered Special Programs and, as such, tuition remission, waivers, and certificates of eligibility cannot be accepted.
+Directed Studies, Departmental exams, Practicums, Internships, Applied Music Lessons, etc. are considered Special Programs and, as such, tuition remission and, waivers, and certificates of eligibility cannot be accepted.

 Senior citizens (60 years or older) who are Massachusetts residents may attend on-campus classes in the Division of Online and Continuing Education credit programs tuition-free provided that there is a sufficient number of tuition-paying students enrolled to bear the cost of instruction and provided there is space available.
-Please note that waivers are not retroactive and do not cover registration fees and other fees.
+Please note that waivers are not retroactive and do not cover registration and other fees.
 Proof of Massachusetts residency and birth date must be provided annually at the time of registration.
-There are no waivers available for online, blended and off-campus courses.
+Waivers are not available for online, blended and off-campus courses.